MicrosoftDocs/win32-pr.de-de/desktop-src/SysMon/systemmonitor-cleardata.md

 ---
 # <a name="systemmonitorcleardata-method"></a>SystemMonitor.ClearData-Methode

-Löscht alle Datenfelder im -Steuerelement.
+Löschen aller Datenfelder im -Steuerelement.

 ## <a name="syntax"></a>Syntax